-- Contact one of our local wildlife tour operators for a jeep tour.
+- Contact our office and we will put you in touch with one of our local wildlife tour operators.
 They are also professional photographers, so bring along your camera to get some tips for capturing the perfect shot.

 And to enhance your experience, follow these guidelines.